 - The FASTPASS distribution machines at Disneyland and Disney California Adventure are on a closed grid, which means if you hold a ticket for a ride in one park and are not eligible to acquire another ticket for another hour, you won't be able to acquire a ticket in the other park either until that waiting period has ended.

 - If Star Wars: Galaxy's Edge hits capacity, you can join a boarding groups at various FASTPASS distribution machines.
 It's kind of like a FASTPASS for entering the land.
 You can check the status of your boarding group number at signs around the park and near the land entrance.

 Disneyland FASTPASS Tips

 - Some rides distribute FASTPASSes more quickly than others.
-Space Mountain at Disneyland and Radiator Springs Racers and Guardians of the Galaxy — Mission: BREAKOUT! at Disney California Adventure often run out of FASTPASSes early in the day.
+Space Mountain at Disneyland and Radiator Springs Racers and Toy Story Midway Mania! at Disney California Adventure often run out of FASTPASSes early in the day.

 - Many rides at Disney California Adventure run through their FASTPASS distribution very quickly, so utilize them in the morning before they run out.
 Disneyland Park usually has many more FASTPASS choices available later in the evening.